-Service charges must be for services for or on the behalf of the student and may include:
+Service charges shall be for services for or on the behalf of the student and may include:

-- Equipment, including purchases, special leases, or rentals as required by program, college, or university.
-Situations requiring students to purchase or lease college- or university-wide technology must be reviewed by the technology fee advisory committee and the campus student association(s) must be consulted. - Special testing including, but not limited to, testing for counseling (e.g. career interest inventories, type indicators, etc.); occupational certification, licensure, or assessment; retesting of entry level assessment; and optional testing requested by the student.
-Students must not be charged for initial entry assessment or required outcome assessment. - 3.
-Other instructional services, such as: - a. additional instructional costs not included in tuition but paid by the student to a vendor or auxiliary service (e.g. theater tickets, bowling lane rentals, green fees, ski lift tickets, etc.) may be a service charge if identified at the time of registration. - b. costs of private lessons or services associated with a credit-bearing course (e.g. flight training, voice or instrument, art, etc.) may be charged in addition to tuition. - c. electronic course materials including online subscriptions but not including open educational resources (OER) materials. - 4.
+- Equipment, including purchases, special leases, or rentals as required by an institution or program.
+Situations requiring students to purchase or lease college- or university-wide technology shall be reviewed by the technology fee advisory committee and the campus student association(s) shall be consulted. - 2.
+Special testing, including but not limited to, testing for counseling (e.g. career interest inventories, type indicators, etc.); occupational certification, licensure, or assessment; retesting of entry level assessment; and optional testing requested by the student.
+Students shall not be charged for initial entry assessment or required outcome assessment. - 3.
+Other instructional services, such as: - a. additional instructional costs not included in tuition but paid by the student to a vendor or auxiliary service (e.g. theater tickets, bowling lane rentals, green fees, ski lift tickets, etc.) may be a service charge if identified at the time of registration.

+- b. costs of private lessons or services associated with a credit-bearing course (e.g. flight training, voice or instrument, art, etc.) may be charged in addition to tuition. - c. electronic course materials, including online subscriptions but not including open educational resources (OER) materials. - 4.
 Other non-instructional services provided to students such as legal services, health services, background checks, drug and alcohol screening, and insurance. - 5.
 Actual course-related travel costs required for transportation, room, board and other expense.